charlotkroon/final-project-server/README.md

 ​
 Events have:

-X a name
-X a description
+XXXXX a nameXXXX
+XXXXa descriptionXXXX
-X a picture or logo
+XXXXa picture or logoXXXX
-X a start and end date (could be the same)
+XXXXa start and end date (could be the same)XXXX
 ​
 After you click on an event, you see
-X a list of tickets that are offered for this event.
+XXXX a list of tickets that are offered for this event.XXXX ​
-​
-A ticket is made for a specific event and has an author (the user that created the ticket).
+XXXXA ticket is made for a specific eventXXXX
+XXXXand has an author (the user that created the ticket).
 Apart from that, it has:
-​
-X - a picture of the ticket (optional field)
-X - a price
+XXXX- a picture of the ticket (optional field) XXXX XXXX - a price XXXX
-X - a description
+XXXX - a description XXXX
-​
 When you click on a ticket, you see

-X- the details of that ticket (description/price)
+XXXX- the details of that ticket (description/price)XXXX

 - and which event it's for.
-On this page you can add comments as a customer,
-- TO FIX !!!! and everybody can see all the comments.
+On this page you can add comments as a customer, XXXXTO FIX !!!! and everybody can see all the commentsXXXX ​
-  ​
   A comment has
-  X a text
+  XXXX a text XXXX
   X and is connected to a specific ticket
-  X It also has an author.
+  XXXXIt also has an authorXXXX
   ​
-  Anybody can view events and tickets, but you have to login to add a new ticket or comment.
+  XXXX- Anybody can view events and ticketsXXXX
+  XXXX- but you have to login to add a new ticket XXXX- or comment.XXXX
   ​
   ![Mockup of some pages of the app](https://cd.sseu.re/final-assignment-mockup.png) ​